meshery/meshery/docs/pages/project/contributing/contributing-adapters.md

 category: contributing
 ---

 Meshery Adapters are the Extension Points in Meshery's architecture.
-Their design, the process of creating a new adapter and guidelines for contributing to an existing adapter is documented in [Extensibility: Service Mesh Adapters]({{site.baseurl}}/extensibility/adapters).
+Their design, the process of creating a new adapter and guidelines for contributing to an existing adapter is documented in [Extensibility: Service Mesh](https://docs.meshery.io/extensibility/adapters).